Wavepackets on de Sitter spacetime: Conclusions

 \section{Conclusions}

 We have proved that one can consistently construct wavepackets on the de Sitter spacetime whose mass is defined from one of the Casimir elements in the universal enveloping algebra of the Lorentz algebra.
 The wavepacket is a function of fast decrease, differently from the wavepacket defined on Minkowski spacetime in \cite{Hepp65,Hepp_Brandeis65}.
-As we emphasized before, this is a general feature of harmonic analysis on semi-simple Lie groups.
+As we emphasized before, this is a~general feature of harmonic analysis on semi-simple Lie groups.
 The physical interpretation of the wavepacket became clearer after the evaluation of its flat limit, with the wavepackets converging to the usual one defined on Minkowski spacetime with support sharply constrained on the mass shell.

-Besides beng the firts time that wavepackets are constructed on de Sitter spacetime, this is the first time that such a construction in done on any curved spacetime.
+Besides being the first time that wavepackets are constructed on de Sitter spacetime, this is the first time that such a construction is made on any curved spacetime.
 The extension of this result to other curved spacetimes would require a way to decompose a function into a linear combination (possibly direct integral) of solutions of the wave equation with a specific value of the mass.
-This construction is possible on $\dS$ thanks to the Fourier transform, described in section \ref{sec_sols}.
+This construction is possible on $\dS$ thanks to the Fourier transform, described in Section~\ref{sec_sols}.